Connect to RDS and Aurora without Database Passwords

 -- psql -h my-cluster.abc123.us-east-1.redshift.amazonaws.com -p 5439

-To set the variables in your current shell:
+Or set them in your current shell:

 eval "$(vouch env --type redshift \